Reviews Report

 Methodology

-- Customer Ratings — Customer ratings are an indication of satisfaction with the process of filing a claim.
-We measured this using J.D.
-Power Homeowners Satisfaction ratings.
+- Customer Ratings — Customer ratings are an indication of satisfaction with the claims process.
+We measure this using J.D.
+Power U.S. Home Insurance Study results; MGAs like Swyfft are not scored as standalone brands.

-- Coverage — As there isn’t one company to fit everyone’s needs, we evaluated companies by the amount of coverage options and add-ons available.
+- Coverage — As there isn’t one company to fit everyone’s needs, we evaluate companies by the amount of coverage options and add-ons available.

 - Confidence — It is extremely important for insurance companies to fulfill customers’ claims.
-Companies with sound financial strength will not have issues paying out claims, regardless of the amount.
-However, companies with weak financial strength might not be able to pay out claims.
-We measured this using AM Best’s ratings, which specializes in assessing the financial strength of insurance companies.
+Companies with sound financial strength ratings indicate a positive history of being able to pay out claims.
+We use AM Best’s ratings, which specialize in assessing the financial strength of insurance companies.

 - Customer Experience — The amount of complaints a company receives is an indicator of the overall customer experience as it expresses dissatisfaction.
 We have based this measure on the NAIC National Complaint Index.